lbrilh/lbrilh.github.io/_miscellaneous/others-2.md

 weight: 3
 ---

 Speaker & presenter of "The Bitcoin Game" with Dr. Marcus Dapp (Head of Research at Bitcoin Suisse).
+TbC